Configuration Reference

 - ❌ Missing required

-- ❌ Invalid
+build.path - ❌ Invalid

-- ❌ Duplicate app names: Each app must have unique name
+restart_policy: Must bealways,on-failure, orno - ❌ Duplicate app names: Each app must have unique name

 Environment Variables

-Set via gokku config
+Set via gokku config:

 # Set variable (remote)